Getting Started with Custom Framing

 Spacers or Mat board

 Photography should never be framed directly touching glass.
-If your artwork is pressed against the glass, one of two things can happen: the moisture from temperature changes can seep into the paper, removing the ink or causing discoloration, or the image can adhere to the glass as the moisture dries, resulting in ripping or peeling when removed from the frame.
+If your photo is pressed against the glass, one of two things can happen: the moisture from temperature changes can seep into the paper, removing the ink or causing discoloration, or the image can adhere to the glass as the moisture dries, resulting in ripping or peeling when removed from the frame.
 Look around your house at older family snapshots framed behind glass and you will see what I'm talking about.
 I choose to use no mat for a more modern look and because my metal frames used for the skier images come with acrylic, they do not require a spacer.
 I have been told that cotton rag is OK to frame without a spacer.

 Mats - Many people choose to use mats to separate the glass from a photo.
 I can not stress enough that color selection of your mat is so important.
 There are millions of colors to choose from including many whites.
 The wrong white can make the snow look yellow or grey.
 If you are using a white mat, I would select it in person and not off an online website.
+Note that a white mat under florescent lights in a frame shop can look wildly different in your home with natural light.

 Mounting